frohro/6302view/docs.md

 ![(image of blank gui)](https://i.imgur.com/TJKfr3J.png)

-There are, so far, two modes of communication between the GUI and the microcontroller.
-Data can be communicated over **Serial**, or by **WebSockets**.
+There are, so far, two modes of communication between the GUI and the microcontroller: data can be communicated over **Serial** or by **WebSockets**.

 ### Serial